lingw2019s/project-1/README.md

 # About the Dice App:
-The designed app functions as follows:
+The Dice app functions as follows:
 1. Place two random dice images at the top.
 2. Take an input as the target sum.
 3. Roll as many times as you need to hit the target sum.